Sex Toys Are For Anyone

 So with all that in mind, read on for our favorite penis-friendly picks...

 How do we love the Tenga Flex?
 Let us count the ways!
 Number one, this slick, futuristic-looking masturbation sleeve is properly gender-neutral, and is not modeled after a vagina or anus—it’s totally its own thing.
-Number two, the unique, spiraled shape expands and contracts with the motion of your hand, making for a stroking experience like you’ve almost definitely never had.
+Number two, the unique, spiralled shape expands and contracts with the motion of your hand, making for a stroking experience like you’ve almost definitely never had.
 Number three, it’s easy to clean and store so you can enjoy it for years.
 Seriously, what’s not to like?

 Like we covered in this post, cock rings—or C-rings—are stretchy or rigid rings worn around the base of the penis, and sometimes the balls, that can help you get hard, and stay hard, for a longer period of time.
 The Super Soft C-Ring from Tantus is a perfect beginner’s option, because it’s easy to put on, comfy to wear and a cinch—no pun intended—to remove when you’re done.
-And lest you think that this ring will strangle your junk, we tested it in the studio and it can be stretched comfortably around a clementine and a stovetop espresso pot.
+And lest you think that this ring will strangle you, we tested it in the studio and it can be stretched comfortably around a clementine and a stovetop espresso pot.
 (You’re welcome.)

 Last but definitely not least, we recommend the Fin from Dame Products to just about everybody.
 Whether you’re playing with yourself or someone else, this wearable finger vibe is a total MVP when it comes to giving and receiving pleasure.
 One of the best things about the Fin is that it allows partners to share intimacy, with or without penetrative sex—worn around the fingers, the Fin can be used intuitively, like an extension of your own body, and delivers medium, rumbly vibes that don’t overshadow any other contributions.
 If you’ve never used a vibrator on your penis, try it on the underside of the shaft, just below the head, or the perianal area—in layman’s terms, that’s the no-man’s land between your penis and your butt.